timeflux/burst/README.md

 - Average rereferencement
 - Notch filter at 50 Hz (IIR, order 3)
-- Bandpass filter between 1 and 40 Hz (IIR, order 2)
+- Bandpass filter between 1 and 25 Hz (IIR, order 2)

-It can be modified in the [`main.yaml`](https://github.com/timeflux/burst/blob/main/main.yaml) graph.
+This can be modified in the [`main.yaml`](https://github.com/timeflux/burst/blob/main/main.yaml) graph.

 Individual epochs are scaled using the standard deviation of the training set.
-Class imbalance is handled through random undersampling.
+If this is an issue, class imbalance can be handled through random undersampling (disabled by default, see [`classification.yaml`](https://github.com/timeflux/burst/blob/main/graphs/classification.yaml)).

 ### User interface